Welcoming and Affirming to the LGBTQ+ Community

-Unitarian Universalists affirm and promote the inherent worth and dignity of every person — and that means embracing the spectrums of sexual orientation and gender identity.
+Unitarian Universalists affirm and promote the inherent worth and dignity of every person — and that means embracing each person in the LGBTQ+ Community, all spectrums of sexual orientation and gender identity.

 The Unitarian Universalist Church of Boulder is certified by the Unitarian Universalist Association as a Welcoming Congregation.
 That means we live out our commitment to sexual and gender diversity by including people who are lesbian, gay, bisexual, transgender, queer, intersex, pansexual and asexual at every level of congregational life — in worship, in programs, and in social occasions.